 Students may be allocated or informed of desk space in their School.
-These spaces are normally operated on a 'hot-desking' basis and available on a first-come-first-served basis.
+These spaces are managed by academic Schools and are normally operated on a 'hot-desking' basis available first-come-first- served.
 Desks may not be reserved and must be cleared when not in use.
 All spaces should be respected as quiet spaces for work.